saiphanindra1010/Scoreboard/README.md

 # About the project
-> This is a Smart watch app.It keeps track of 2 teams scores and is accessible on your easily on android smartwatch
+> This is a Smart watch app.It keeps track of 2 teams scores and is easily accessible on your android smartwatch

 ## Screenshots